SkylineCommunications/dataminer-docs/connector-help/connector_help/Mitsubishi FX3U-ENET-ADP.md

 ### Data Register

-This page displays the **Data Register Table**,with values from the device.
+This page displays the **Data Register Table**, with values from the device.
 Depending on the client access (read only or read/write) of the memory address, you can set a new value to that parameter.

 Table polling can be enabled or disabled.

 ### Internal Relay

-This page displays the **Internal Relay Table**,with values from the device.
+This page displays the **Internal Relay Table**, with values from the device.
 Depending on the client access (read only or read/write) of the memory address, you can set a new value to that parameter.

 Table polling can be enabled or disabled.